juanmaperez/encapsulated.io/src/pages/posts/third-post/third-post.md

 ---
-path: '/blog/first-post'
+path: '/blog/third-post'
 date: '2018-05-23T12:34:00+00:00'
-title: "How javascript engine works"
+title: "Angular is the sencond most used javascript framework"
-thumbnail: ./marvel.jpg
+thumbnail: ./dc-comic.jpg
 type: post
-icon: ./../../../images/icons/javascript.png
+icon: ./../../../images/icons/angular.png
-category: 'javascript'
+category: 'angular'
-tags: ['The Flash', "Batman", "Superman", "Wally West", "Wonder Woman", "DC"]
+tags: ['Angular', "angularjs", "javascript"]
 excerpt: "It all begins here.
 Do not skip to the last page.
 Do not let a friend or message board ruin this comic for you.
 The future (and past) of the DC Universe starts here.
 Don’t say I didn’t warn you!"
 ---